Let me explain the 7 Basic Principles of Context-Driven Testing with an Example:

 #5) The product is a solution.
 If the problem isn’t solved, the product doesn’t work.

 #6) Good software testing is a challenging intellectual process.

-#7) Only through judgment and skill, exercised cooperatively throughout the entire project, are we able to do the right things at the right times to effectively test our products.
+#7) Only through judgement skills, exercised cooperatively throughout the entire project, are we able to do the right things at the right times to effectively test our products.

 I am not going to explain each one of them because it is done for us by the experts themselves here.

-I am simply going to do a scenario based explanation on my take on Context-Driven Testing.
+I will do a scenario based explanation of my take on Context-Driven Testing.

 An Example of Context Driven Testing: